TristanCantatGaudin/playground/marimo/README.md

     # ]
     # ///

-Which I have added by doing: `uv add --script temperature_HD.py pandas matplotlib` etc.
+Which I have added by doing: `uv add --script temperature_HD.py pandas matplotlib` etc. UV creates a temporary virtual environment.
+To run it with `./temperature_HD.py´ you can add the shebang `#!/usr/bin/env -S uv run --script` at the top of the script.